Social navigation: Supporting theories and techniques

 The information patch model studies time spent in navigation in filtered information and clustered information, and works to optimize the overall information as fast as possible; the information scent model determines information value by taking the most useful cues that have been used by other users; and the information diet model (prey selection) explains how people select the target information based on others' selections, which leads to optimal satisfying information.

 Webpage design is also important in how a user interacts with the internet in a social manner.
 There is a correlation between accessibility and popularity: the more functional a website is, the more traffic it will receive.
 A more frequented web service will naturally be a more social experience.
 There are numerous factors that contribute to accessibility, such as a page's location, properties, number of hyperlinks, and modes of access.
-As every person has a different approach to surfing the web, internet navigation is defined as "[t]he creation and interpretation of an internal (mental) model, and its component activities are browsing, modelling, interpretation and formulation of browsing strategy."
+As every person has a different approach to surfing the web, Internet navigation is defined as "[t]he creation and interpretation of an internal (mental) model, and its component activities are browsing, modelling, interpretation and formulation of browsing strategy."
 There is a theory that if a user calibrates their browsing strategy to reflect their interests, pages relevant to their interests will be found more easily.
 Uninformed navigation through hyperlinks can be misleading and result in a higher number of unwanted sites being accessed.
-Bookmarking is a method to return to sites that appeal to one's interests, as it creates a hyperlink that is saved for future browsing.
+Bookmarking allows users to return to previously visited pages.
 When a population bookmarks the same page and visits it frequently, it forms a sense of community.
 Recently, live updating of other current users adds another dimension to the social aspect of web browsing.

 Collaborative filtering is another technique that is prevalent and utilized in social navigation.
 It suggests that if users were presented search results based on traffic by others who share similar social interests, it would result in a more rewarding and efficient experience.
 For example, Amazon.com has a "Customers Who Bought This Item Also Bought" feature that presents shoppers with other products bought by similar users, which streamlines the flow of web browsing and facilitates access to more relevant pages.

 Social navigation can also be discussed in different types of virtual worlds.
 Munro shares some original conceptions when considering social navigation.
 Instead of individual interaction, it can be presented as "a way of moving through an information space and exploiting the activities and orientations of others in that space as a way of managing one's spatial activities".
 Munro points out that spatial navigation, which mostly depends on the structure itself, like landscape or map, can be contrasted with social navigation.
-User can not only with the data and objects in a specific space, but also other individuals and their interactions.
+User can interact not only with the data and objects in a specific space, but also with other individuals and their interactions.